AI Release Engineering

 AI-Native DNA

 FeatBit was built from the ground up as AI-native infrastructure — not retrofitted.
-Two properties make it the only viable control layer for AI-era releases.
+Two properties make it a strong fit as a control layer for AI-era releases.

 FeatBit Skills — AI Can Integrate It Everywhere

 FeatBit's AI-native gene starts with FeatBit Skills — structured, machine-readable knowledge that any coding agent (Cursor, GitHub Copilot, Claude, and others) can consume directly.
-The agent reads the skill and autonomously integrates FeatBit into any project, any language, any stack — wiring feature flags into application code, DevOps pipelines, agentic workflow decision points, and harness engineering without human intervention.
+The agent reads the skill and can automatically integrate FeatBit into any project, any language, any stack — wiring feature flags into application code, DevOps pipelines, agentic workflow decision points, and harness engineering with far less manual setup.

 This means release control is no longer a human task bolted onto a sprint.
 It becomes a default capability that every AI-assisted project ships with from day one.
-The barrier to adopting safe release engineering drops to zero.
+The barrier to adopting safe release engineering drops substantially.

 Explore FeatBit Skills